bitcrowd/carbonite/README.md

 One of Carbonite's key features is that it is virtually impossible to forget to record a change to a table (due to the trigger) or to forget to insert an enclosing `Carbonite.Transaction` beforehand (due to the foreign key constraint between `changes` and `transactions`).
 However, in some circumstances it may be desirable to temporarily switch off change capturing.
 One such situation is the use of factories (e.g. ExMachina) inside your test suite: Inserting a transaction before each factory call quickly becomes cumbersome and will unnecessarily increase execution time.

-To bypass the capture trigger, Carbonite's trigger configuration provides a toggle mechanism consisting of two fields: `mode` and `override_transaction_id`.
+To bypass the capture trigger, Carbonite's trigger configuration provides a toggle mechanism consisting of two fields: `mode` and `override_xact_id`.
 The former you set while installing the trigger on a table in a migration, while the latter allows to "override" whatever has been set at runtime, and only for the current transaction.
 If you are using Ecto's SQL sandbox for running transactional tests, this means the override is going to be active until the end of the test case.

 As a result, you have two options: